Cleaning GuidesHow to Clean Upholstery

 Put a layer of synthetic sheet and an old carpet on top of it.
 You should not store your items directly on concrete.

 Look at it this way.
-If the object that you are trying to stack, weights more than the item you want to put it on, it is a no go.
+If the object that you are trying to stack, weighs more than the item you want to put it on, it is a no-go.
 You risk finding yourself in a situation where, everything, falls at your feet.

 This improves ventilation and is important.
 Especially if you have wooden furniture stored near the walls.

 For example your garden table with a metal frame and a glass top.
 There are instructions on how to pack a piece of the sort for removals a few paragraphs above.
 Please, mark such items with an easy-to-see marking.
 Something that will notify the removals team and yourself to handle this item with care.

 There is no need to waste perfectly good space.
 You should stack items on top of solid tables also.
 Just make sure not to overload it.
 A couple of boxes won’t do any harm.